aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 on-going never hurts.

 A good time to follow up on completed ACI plans is around eight weeks after completion.
-At this point the researcher will have had time to work with the solution and might have additional questions or thoughts.
+At this point, the researcher will have had time to work with the solution and might have additional questions or thoughts.
 After that, a follow-up every six months is a good idea as the PI’s research may have evolved or they may have started a new project.
 Being